Digital Classroom

 TechnicalClick to read

 The internet connectivity is a crucial factor in creating a collaborative digital classroom.
 As the RESET Desk Research shows elements like “connectivity” varies a lot in the European Union (see also European Commission’s 2021 edition of the Digital Economy and Society Index (DESI)).
 Depending on the extend of internet connectivity, some students and educators as well may experience problems connecting to the digital classroom, for instance some might have geographical and topographical issues in rural areas.
+There might be a quick fix to it, but it’s so very important that all can connect – and thereby feel included and as part of a collaborative digital classroom.
+As a VET-operator is this or can it be a future challenge in managing the collaborative digital classroom?
+EquipmentClick to read

 As a VET-operator and institution it is important to know if all students have access to appropriate equipment.
 It can be stressful if a student feel that their equipment is faulty or lacking behind and therefore find it difficult to master the digital classroom.
 Equipment is therefore also about inclusion.
+VisualClick to read

 The visual is a crucial part in the digital classroom.
 The best possible “home studio” quality will further the overall digital classroom and collaboration.
 Poor visual quality will easily lead to “Zoom Fatigue” among the participants.
 A way to make sure to better the visual performance in the digital classroom can be to: